skonves/generator-ts-website/README.md

 1. Globally install this generator: `npm install -g generator-ts-website`
 1. From the root of your new project, run `yo ts-website` (NOTE: run `yo ts-website --help` for options)

+This generator is powered by [generator-ts-console](https://www.npmjs.com/package/generator-ts-console).
+You can use all of that generator's pompts, options, and arguments; however, note that `eslint` is preselected as the linter and cannot be changed.

 ### Bundle Typescript and LESS files